siserin/blind9/doc/arm/man_rndc.rst

    Reference Manual for more details.)

-``managed-keys`` (*status* | *refresh* | *sync* | *destroy*) [*class* [*view*]] Inspect and control the "managed-keys" database which handles RFC 5011 DNSSEC trust anchor maintenance.
+``managed-keys`` (*status* | *refresh* | *sync* | *destroy*) [*class* [*view*]] Inspect and control the "managed-keys" database which handles :rfc:`5011` DNSSEC trust anchor maintenance.
 If a view is specified, these commands are applied to that view; otherwise they are applied to all views.